Mount Hua

 Mount Hua (華山 (华山, Huà Shān)) is a mountain located near the city of Huayin in Shaanxi Province, about 120 km east of Xi'an.
 It is the "Western Mountain" of the Five Great Mountains of China and has a long history of religious significance.
-Originally classified as having three peaks, in modern times the mountain is classified as five main peaks, the highest of which is the South Peak at 2154.9 m.
+Originally classified as having three peaks, in modern times it is classified as having five main peaks, the highest of which is the South Peak at 2154.9 m.

+Names

+Mount Hua is also called Huashan, its literal name, and nicknamed "Number One Steepest Mountain Under Heaven."

 Geography

-Mount Hua is situated in Huayin City, which is 120 kilometres (about 75 miles) from Xi'an.
-It is located near the southeast corner of the Ordos Loop section of the Yellow River basin, south of the Wei River valley, at the eastern end of the Qin Mountains, in Southern Shaanxi Province.
+Mount Hua is located near the southeast corner of the Ordos Loop section of the Yellow River basin, south of the Wei River valley, at the eastern end of the Qin Mountains, in Southern Shaanxi Province.
 It is part of the Qinling or Qin Mountains, which divide not only northern and southern Shaanxi, but also China.

 Summits

 Traditionally, only the giant plateau with its summits to the south of the peak Wuyun Feng (五雲峰, Five Cloud Summit) was called Taihua Shan (太華山, Great Flower Mountain).
 It could only be accessed through the ridge known as Canglong Ling (蒼龍嶺, Dark Dragon Ridge) until a second trail was built in the 1980s to go around Canglong Ling.
 Three peaks were identified with respective summits: the East, South and West peaks.

 The East peak consists of four summits.
 The highest summit is Zhaoyang Feng (朝陽峰, Facing Yang Summit, i.e. the summit facing the sun).
 Its elevation is reported to be 2096 m and its name is often used as the name for the whole East Peak.
 To the east of Zhaoyang Feng is Shilou Feng (石樓峰, Stone Tower Summit), to the south is Botai Feng (博臺峰, Broad Terrace Summit) and to the west is Yunü Feng (玉女峰}, Jade Maiden Summit).
 Today, Yunü Feng considered its own peak, most central on the mountain.

 The South peak consists of three summits.
 The highest summit is Luoyan Feng (落雁峰, Landing Goose Summit), with an elevation of 2154 m.
 To the east is Songgui Feng (松檜峰, Pines and Junipers Summit) and to the west is Xiaozi Feng (孝子峰, Filial Son Summit).

 The West peak has only one summit and it is known as Lianhua Feng (蓮花峰) or Furong Feng (芙蓉峰), both meaning Lotus Flower Summit.
 The elevation is 2082 m.

-With the development of new trail to Hua Shan in the 3rd through 5th century along the Hua Shan Gorge.
+With the development of new trail to Hua Shan in the 3rd through to the 5th centuries along the Hua Shan Gorge.
 The peak immediately to the north of Canglong Ling, Yuntai Feng (雲臺峰, Cloud Terrace Peak), was identified as the North peak.
 It is the lowest of the five peaks with an elevation of 1614.9 m.